Birational superrigidity and K-stability of Fano complete intersections of index one (with an appendix written jointly with Charlie Stibitz): Introduction

 \section{Introduction}

-In this paper, we study two different notions on Fano varieties: the \emph{birational superrigidity}, which goes back to the work of \cite{IM-quartic} on quartic threefolds and has been extensively studied in the rationality problem of Fano varieties (see e.g. \cite{P-double-space,dFEM-bounds-on-lct,C-triple-space,dF-hypersurface}); and the \emph{K-stability}, which is closely related to the existence of K\"ahler-Einstein (KE) metric by the celebrated proof \cite{cds,Tian} of Yau-Tian-Donaldson conjecture.
+In this paper, we study two different notions on Fano varieties: the \emph{birational superrigidity}, which goes back to the work of \cite{IM-quartic} on quartic threefolds and has been extensively studied in the rationality problem of Fano varieties (see e.g. \cite{P-double-space,dFEM-bounds-on-lct,C-triple-space,dF-hypersurface}); and the \emph{K-stability}, which is closely related to the existence of K\"ahler-Einstein (KE) metric by the celebrated proof from \cite{cds,Tian} of the Yau-Tian-Donaldson conjecture.
 Despite their theoretical interest, both properties are not so easy to verify in general.
-Indeed, it's a folklore conjecture that every smooth Fano complete intersection $X\subseteq\bP^n$ is K-stable while those of index $1$ (i.e. $-K_X$ is linearly equivalent to the hyperplane class) and large dimension is birationally superrigid, and only some partial progress has been made in this direction.
-For birational superrigidity, the hypersurface case was settled by the work of \cite{IM-quartic,dFEM-bounds-on-lct,dF-hypersurface}; in the case of higher codimensions, \cite{P-superrigid-cpi-1,P-superrigid-cpi-3,P-superrigid-cpi-2} proves that a \emph{general} member of complete intersections of given degree and codimension is birationally superrigid provided they have large dimension, while \cite{Suzuki-cpi} shows the birational superrigidity of certain families of complete intersections, albeit under some assumptions on the degrees of their defining equations.
-As for K-stability, the intersection of two (hyper)quadric is treated in \cite{AGP-two-quadric}, the case of cubic threefolds is settled recently by \cite{LX-cubic-3fold} and in most remaining cases, we only have the following criterion:
+Indeed, it is a folklore conjecture that every smooth Fano complete intersection $X\subseteq\bP^n$ is K-polystable, whereas those of index one (i.e. $-K_X$ is linearly equivalent to the hyperplane class) and large dimension are birationally superrigid, and only some partial progress has been made in this direction.
+For birational superrigidity, the hypersurface case was settled by the work of \cite{IM-quartic,dFEM-bounds-on-lct,dF-hypersurface}; in the case of higher codimensions, \cite{P-superrigid-cpi-1,P-superrigid-cpi-3,P-superrigid-cpi-2} prove that a \emph{general} member of complete intersections of given degree and codimension is birationally superrigid provided they have large dimension, while \cite{Suzuki-cpi} shows the birational superrigidity of certain families of complete intersections, albeit under some assumptions on the degrees of their defining equations.
+As for K-stability, the intersection of two (hyper)quadrics is treated in \cite{AGP-two-quadric}, the case of cubic threefolds has been settled recently by \cite{LX-cubic-3fold} and in most remaining cases, we only have the following criterion:

-\begin{thm}[(\cite{Tian-alpha,OS-alpha,Fujita-alpha}] Let $X$ be a $\bQ$-Fano variety of dimension $n$.
-Assume that $(X,\frac{n}{n+1}D)$ is log canonical $($resp. klt; or log canonical if $X$ is smooth$)$ for every effective divisor $D\sim_\bQ -K_X$, then $X$ is K-semistable $($resp.
+\begin{thm}[\cite{Tian-alpha,OS-alpha,Fujita-alpha}] Let $X$ be a $\bQ$-Fano variety of dimension $n$.
+Assume that $(X,\frac{n}{n+1}D)$ is log canonical $($resp. klt; or log canonical if $X$ is smooth and $n\ge 2)$ for every effective divisor $D\sim_\bQ -K_X$.
+Then $X$ is K-semistable $($resp.
 K-stable$)$. \end{thm}

 This has been successfully applied to smooth hypersurfaces of index $1$ \cite{CP-hypersurface-lct,Fujita-alpha}, to \emph{general} members of some given type of complete intersections of index $1$ \cite{P-KE-cpi,EP-lct-cpi,P-lct-cpi-2} and to certain Fano 3-folds \cite{Noether-Fano,C-3fold-lct,alpha-of-rigid-3fold}.
 However, the singularities of the pairs as in Theorem \ref{thm:Tian's criterion} can still be hard to control at times, especially for \emph{special} members of a given family.